-If you have worked with teenagers for any length of time, then you know that they ask some great questions.
-Occasionally, we’ll do a session or a series with the teenagers at our church where they are invited to ask questions they’d like to have addressed; we’ll often get more questions than we have students.
+Apologetics topics often come up during youth group Bible studies and programs.
+If you’ve worked with teenagers for any length of time, you know they ask great questions.
+Occasionally, we do a session or series where teens can ask anything.
+We often receive more questions than we have students!

-Most high school students see Inherit the Wind in their school at some point in time during their education.
-It’s easy for many students to draw the conclusion from this movie that science and Christianity are inherently at odds with one another.
-It’s important for students to understand that some of the best evidence for a creator God comes directly from science.
+Most high school students see Inherit the Wind at some point.
+So it’s easy to conclude that science and Christianity are inherently at odds.
+Students need to hear that some of the best evidence for a Creator God comes directly from science.
 Here’s an article on the topic by Alister McGrath.